-Mr. Speaker, joint negotiations with the European Union for the Economic Partnership Agreement (EPA) was also continued.
-Despite the present stalemate in the EPA negotiations of which the Honourable Members are well aware, it is my hope that an amicable solution will be arrived at soon and lead to an eventual EPA that will secure the interests of the EAC countries.
-In the meantime, the Summit at its 9th Extraordinary meeting held on 19th April 2011 in Dar es Salaam, directed that the component of the Swedish International Development Agency (SIDA) grant intended directly to finance negotiations rather than capacity building be allocated to the East African Community Partner States.
+- April 2011 in Dar es Salaam, directed that the component of the Swedish International Development Agency (SIDA) grant intended directly to finance negotiations rather than capacity building be allocated to the East African Community Partner States.
 The rationale is that it is the Partner States, as contracting parties to the Contonou Agreement, are the parties to the Economic Partnership Agreement (EPA) negotiations.
-The Summit directed the East African Community Secretariat to negotiate with SIDA to allow the transfer of funds to the Partner States in order to immediately reactivate the EPA negotiations.
+The Summit directed the East African Community Secretariat to negotiate with SIDA to allow the transfer of funds to the Partner States in order to immediately reactivate the EPA negotiations. - 41.
 More successful, however, has been the EAC Partner States' participation in the Tripartite EAC-COMESA-SADC arrangement.
-This initiative is working towards establishing a Free Trade Area and subsequently Customs Union of the three major African regional economic communities.
+This initiative is working on establishing a Free Trade Area and subsequently Customs Union of the three major African regional economic communities.
 The initiative comprises a larger trade area of 28 countries with a combined population of 527 million, a GDP of USD 624 billion.
 Realization of this Grand Free Trade Area (GFTA) will further boost EAC's market advantage and strength.
-We all look forward to a positive outcome of the 2nd Tripartite Summit that will be held in South Africa in June 2011 to decide on the establishment of the GFTA.
+We all look forward to positive outcome of the 2nd Tripartite Summit that will be held in South Africa in June 2011 to decide on the establishment of the GFTA.